timsu92/AppWorks-Campus-Summer-Back-End/Week4 (by July 30)/part-2/README.md

 ## Build Cache Mechanism

-You just build a demo web site which is sufficient for backend engineer.
-Now, turn back to backend field and build a cache mechanism.
+Using a cache mechanism to store frequently accessed and relatively static API data can significantly reduce database retrieval time.

-## Cache Marketing Campaigns Data
+## Cache User's Profile

 Cache mechanism is very suitable for rarely updating data.
 For example, our **User's Profile** always response the same data to the front-end.
 If we store data in the web server memory, we can get it directly rather than database.